 RIGHT HERE.
 The map is regularly updated to reflect any changes in legislation.

 Penalties for growing marijuana at home in states where it is illegal can vary depending on the amount of plants, prior criminal history and other factors.
 It is generally considered a criminal offense and can result in fines, imprisonment or both.
-See the MPP's list of state cannabis regs, including Virginia's Marijuana laws.
+See the MPP's list of state cannabis regs, including Ohio's Marijuana laws.

 When growing marijuana at home, it's important to do your research and familiarize yourself with the basics of cultivation.
 This includes choosing the right strain, setting up a suitable grow space, and providing the plants with the proper nutrients and light.
 It's also important to keep your grow operation discreet and secure to avoid any legal trouble.